 Choosing water as your default drink of the day is a great way to celebrate a small win!
 You're hydrating your body and helping flush toxins to keep yourself healthy!

 It's okay if you don't get everything done on your to-do list!
 One thing accomplished is a win!
 Some days we just need to lay low and that's okay!

 Simple things we do daily are all part of the bigger picture!
 Remember that ANY task you accomplish is helping you reach where you want to go.
 You're doing awesome, keep at it!

 On the days you're struggling to find the meaning and purpose to the "why" take a few moments to step outside, meditate, journal, or share your feelings with a trusted friend.
 Small wins are about being honest with ourselves and giving ourselves the care we need.

 Decorate your planner, calendar or colouring book!
 Giving your mind a chance to slow down, have fun, and get creative gives us the energy to keep doing the little things along the way!
 So many small wins in a day!
 How are you going to celebrate them?!

 'Eating healthier' can be a daunting task, especially when so many of us are working or studying from home.
-Rather than trying to adjust every meal, try setting managable goals, like eating one piece of fruit a day or having at least one serving of protein each weekend.
+Rather than trying to adjust every meal, try starting smaller and set goals that feel more managable for you - like eating one more piece of fruit a day or having at least one serving of protein each weekend.